 All Food Service Establishments (FSE) having the potential to discharge fats, oils, and grease (FOG) must apply to the Commission for a FSE Wastewater Discharge Permit.
 The establishments may include restaurants, cafeterias, grocery stores, hotel kitchens, church kitchens, school kitchens, bars, or any other commercial or industrial operation that discharges grease laden wastewater.
 A valid Montgomery or Prince George’sCounty Health Department Permit must also be obtained prior to discharge.

-The annual fee for FSEs who must possess a FOG Discharge Permit but are not required to have a grease abatement device (BMP permit) will be lowered to $100 annually.
+The annual fee for FSEs who must possess a FOG Discharge Permit but are not required to have a grease abatement device (BMP permit) will increase to $110 annually.

 All Food Service Establishments (FSE) are subject to annual routine inspections.
 In addition, FSE’s may be inspected at any time in response to complaints or reports of sewer blockages.
 During an inspection, WSSC FOG Investigators will verify that all required fixtures are connected to a grease treatment device and that the grease treatment device is adequately sized and installed according to the WSSC Code.
 Investigators may also review maintenance records or other documents related to the operation of the grease treatment device.

 Failure to comply with any condition of an FSE permit will subject the permittee to penalties and other enforcement action as provided for in WSSC's Food Service Establishment Enforcement Response Plan (ERP).
 These enforcement actions may include Notices of Violation, Compliance Directives, Civil Citations (fines up to $1,000), or termination of water and sewer service.

 Best Management Practices

 Can the Grease

 The best way to manage FOG is to keep it out of the plumbing system in the first place!

 The following are some ways to greatly reduce the amount of FOG entering the sewer system: